-If homeschooling has taught me anything, it is to reconsider what an education is anyway.
+And if homeschooling has taught me anything, it is to reconsider what an education is anyway.

 Who are we raising up?
 The child.

-- Not an education system.
-Not a classroom of kids.
+- Not an education system & not a classroom of kids.

-- Not a school.
+- Certainly, not a school.

 - Not a homeschool routine.